IvanDLar/MOVU-Docs/wiki/User Stories.md

 ---

-## **US36 - Current Status on active Car Purchase**
+## **US36 - Current Status on Car Purchases**

 **As** a vendor I want to be able to know the status of all my current active car purchases to be able to keep track on their current progresses, as well as knowing what approvals or requirements are missing on every one of them.

 **Validation:**

-In the Dasboard, the vendor will be able to view a section where all the current car purchased assigned to him is display.
+In the Dashboard, the vendor will be able to view a section where all the current car purchased assigned to him is display.
 When selecting a specific car purchase, the vendor will get all the information of that process, as well as its current status.

 **Priority:** High